Time Zones Explained

 Why do some zones have half-hour offsets?

-Local governments set their own legal time.
-India, Nepal, and parts of Australia chose half-hour or quarter-hour offsets to stay centered on the sun without joining a neighbor’s standard time.
+Local governments set legal time.
+India, Nepal, and parts of Australia chose half- or quarter-hour offsets to stay centered on their sun without adopting a neighbor’s schedule.

 Is GMT the same as UTC?

-Greenwich Mean Time historically referred to solar time at the Royal Observatory.
-Modern civil timekeeping uses UTC, so most planners treat GMT as UTC except during British Summer Time when the UK becomes UTC+01:00.
+GMT was historically the sun time at Greenwich.
+Modern systems use UTC, so treat GMT as UTC except during British Summer Time, when the UK shifts to UTC+01:00.

 Do calendar apps handle DST automatically?